mawall7/ChatBasicApp/ChatBasicApp/readme.txt

    a task gracefully in a test.
 In non async methods another way is to pass a Funct delegate in the method parameter that must be incuded in the program that can be invoked with true which will lead to breaking the loop.

+Error considerations and solution:

+SocketErrors : At some time I got a hang up of the application, but the cause were not some suspect internal Socket Errors.
+I
+Checked chatgpt for these errors : DualMode system.not supported Exception, EnableBroadCast socketException MultiCastLoopBack socketException.
+Those internal errors usually don’t interfer with using the socket and doesn't have to be handled, they happen just because you havn't opted for these settings.
+And I dind't have to take them in consideration for the sake of my setup.

+HangUps during ErrorHandling: After abstracting the socket methods into ChatCommunicator class, at some point there was a hang up of the server when manually testing to disconnect with ctrl-c. first I followed the error to the handler class which was related to remote socket Null Reference.
+Catching the NRE didn't make sense, since that error didn't come up before and Socket Error should be the imediate error to catch after an ungracefull disconnect, so there had to be another issue.
+And this was right and a simple bug was causing this.
+There was still a Socket Exception that was being caught as intended, but a break statement was gone in the server listen method, so the handler tried to access the socket after it had been disposed.
+After fixing this the application was working and closing down again correctly.